tylerjlawson/tylerjlawson.github.io/content/blog/hugo-forestry-guide.md

 date = "2021-03-21"
 +++

-The easiest way I have found to setup a static site with a CMS has been to use [Forestry.io](https://forestry.io/), [Github ](https://github.com), & [Hugo](https://gohugo.io/).
+The easiest way I have found to setup a static site with a CMS has been to use [Forestry.io](https://forestry.io/), [Github](https://github.com), & [Hugo](https://gohugo.io/).
 This stack is free, easy to use, and efficient.

 You will new to [install hugo](https://gohugo.io/getting-started/installing/) for this demo.